VOLUNTEER DATES & LOCATION

 VOLUNTEER CAMP TUiTION

-In order for every Hope Heals camper to attend camp at NO cost, our volunteers pay a camp tuition that covers both their camp fees as well as a camper's.
+In order for every Hope Heals camper to attend camp at NO cost, our volunteers pay a camp tuition that covers both their camp fees as well as a camper's fees.
 Upon completion of the application and acceptance to serve at Hope Heals Camp, each volunteer is equipped with online fundraising tools to help quickly and painlessly pay for Camp.
 Camp tuition is set on a sliding scale—the earlier funds are raised, the less you'll pay!
+After submitting your application, you’ll receive fundraising and background check instructions via email within 10 business days.
 To receive the discounted camp tuition rate, a volunteer's application, background check, and fundraising requirements (specified below) must be completed by midnight of the deadline date.

 |PLEASE NOTE: Adult - age 18 and over as of 7/17/19 | Youth - age 10 to 17 as of 7/17/19|